 Through the experience of the past and recent work of the teacher, the participants will discuss about the various phases of a photographic project, analyzing specific case studies, identifying new research possibilities and at the same time activating a reflection on what it means today tell stories using photography.

 He received several awards over the years, including ten awards in World Press Photo contests and four Picture of the Year International awards (POYi).
-In 2003 Henri Cartier-Bresson included one of Francesco’s pictures among his 100 favorites.
-This collection was made into an exhibition – Les Choix d’Henri Cartier-Bresson – and a book.
-Francesco published seven books, among which Uno Sguardo Inadeguato (Collana Grandi Autori, FIAF, 2013), Iraq (Ega/Amnesty International, 2007) and Born Somewhere (Delpire/Fusi Orari, 2004), an extensive work on the living conditions of children from 27 different countries.
+In 2003 Henri Cartier-Bresson included one of Francesco’s pictures among his 100 favorites, a collection that was made into an exhibition and a book, Les Choix d’Henri Cartier-Bresson.
+Zizola has published seven books, among them, Uno Sguardo Inadeguato (2013), Iraq (2007) and Born Somewhere (2004), an extensive work on the living conditions of children from 27 different countries.